drupal 9 modules build

 4. Environment Indictor

-Environment Indicator makes working with local / dev / stage / prod Drupal environments much more user friendly.
+Environment Indicator makes working with local / dev / stage / prod environments much more user friendly.
 When coupled with config split and admin toolbar, this module can automatically display which environment you are currently working in.
 This works as a great, friendly reminder that THIS IS PROD or (this is local) to help your administrative users take appropriate action based on the environment they are in.

 I usually commit the config for environment indicator such that my environments all have different colors as well as names.
 Note, you will need something to identify the environment to enable your config splits (e.g. Acquia’s Environment Detector that ships with BLT).